Fitness: Walking for Wellness

 - Wear comfortable shoes and socks that cushion your feet.

-- If you usually walk outside and the weather is bad, take comfortable shoes to the mall and walk several laps inside.
+- If you usually walk outside and the weather is bad, walk indoors instead.